Multi-Group Fairness Evaluation via Conditional Value-at-Risk Testing: Testing for CVaR Fairness

-\end{restatable} We provide the proof for this result in Appendix \ref{sec:upper_bound_CVaR}.
+\end{restatable} We provide the proof for this result in Appendix \ref{sec:upper_bound_CVaR} --- again, we don't show the dependency on the error probability $\delta$, but we prove it in the appendix and provide the bound for $\delta = 0.01$.

 In this section, we have shown that it is possible to perform an $\epsilon$-test for CVaR fairness reliably using $\weiupperbound$ samples from $P$ when using Algorithm \ref{alg:hypothesis_test} with weighted sampling --- which is i.i.d.
 We also showed that, by using Algorithm \ref{alg:hypothesis_test} with attribute specific sampling (which is non-i.i.d.), we can reliably test for CVaR fairness with $n = \attupperbound$ samples from $P$.

+Intuitively, our theoretical results are a consequence of the fact that when the model auditor can control the sampling frequency in specific groups, then they can decide to sample more {\em uniformly} from all groups.
+For example, when using weighted sampling with $\bv \propto \bw^{2/3}$, the groups with higher $w_g$ receive a smaller $v_g$ while the groups with smaller $w_g$ receive a higher $v_g$.
+Then, if smaller groups receive higher values of $\Delta(g)$, our proposed sampling methods will capture this disparity.
+On the other hand, the model auditor can decide to use attribute specific sampling, which intuitively first computes $\Delta(g)$ for the groups with higher weights $w_g$ which is a non-i.i.d. sampling strategy wich a sample complexity independent of $|\gp|$.

-In the next section, we show that by using weighted sampling with $\bw$ uniform, it is actually necessary to use $O\left(\frac{2^{\frac{1}{2} H_{2/3}(\bw)}}{(1 - \alpha)^{1/2}\epsilon^2}\right) = O\left(\frac{|\gp|^{1/2}}{(1 - \alpha)^{\frac{1}{2}}\epsilon^2}\right)$ samples from $P$ for performing an $\epsilon$-test reliably.
+In the next section, we show that by using weighted sampling with $\bw$ uniform, it is actually necessary to use $O\left(\frac{2^{\frac{1}{2} H_{2/3}(\bw)}}{(1 - \alpha)^{\frac{1}{2}}\epsilon^2}\right) = O\left(\frac{|\gp|^{\frac{1}{2}}}{(1 - \alpha)^{\frac{1}{2}}\epsilon^2}\right)$ samples from $P$ for performing an $\epsilon$-test reliably.
 Indicating that Algorithm \ref{alg:hypothesis_test} has optimal dependency on $\bw$ and $|\gp|$.